The Guide to Toxic and Non-Toxic Cleaning Products

 Chemicals in cleaning products

-Most cleaning products contain a range of active chemicals designed to disinfect and kill pathogens such as COVID-19.
-Cleaners can also contain degreasers and solvents that break down dirt and stains.
+Most cleaners contain active chemicals that disinfect and kill pathogens, plus degreasers and solvents that break down dirt.
 The most common active chemicals in all-purpose household cleaners are:

 • Ammonia